Future-House/paper-qa/README.md

 ### Can I save or load?

 The `Docs` class can be pickled and unpickled.
 This is useful if you want to save the embeddings of the documents and then load them later.
+The database is stored in a file called `faiss_index` in the current directory.

 ```python
 import pickle